Ahd95/Online_Shoppers_Behavior/README.md

 ### Problem statment:
 Revenue is the attribute of interest which identifies if a purchase was made or not
 ### Data Description:
-As stated above, our dataset has 10 numerical features and 8 categorical features.
+ our dataset has 10 numerical features and 8 categorical features.

 ### Column Descriptions:
 * Administrative: This is the number of pages of this type (administrative) that the user visited.